 This blog started in November 2010, as a way to share what I’ve learned about genealogy in general, and Jewish genealogy in particular.
 I occasionally stray into more technical topics, software reviews, etc. although that will mostly be handled on my other blog, Lexigenealogy, going forward.
 In 2016 the B&F Compendium of Jewish Genealogy, with now over 25,000 resources covering over 200 countries, was added to the site.

 In 2011 I founded the Modi’in branch of the Israel Genealogical Society (IGS), and in 2012 helped found the Israel Genealogy Research Association (IGRA), where my primary role was developing the web site.
-I’ve also been the Gesher Galicia Town Historian for the town of Kańczuga, Poland since 2011.
+I’ve also been the Gesher Galicia Town Historian for the town of Kańczuga, Poland.
 In 2016 I was elected President of the Israel Genealogy Research Association (IGRA) for a two year term, and in 2018 I was re-elected for a second term.

 I’ve lectured since 2011 on various topics of interest to the genealogical community, including genetic genealogy, preserving photos and documents, and in 2011 I lectured in Washington, DC at the IAJGS International Conference on Jewish Genealogy on the topic of Utilizing Belgian Archives for Jewish Research.
 The main resources from that lecture are available on my Belgium page.

 I lectured in 2015 at the IAJGS conference in Jerusalem, Israel on the topic of preserving photos, negatives, slides, scanning them, and backing them up digitally.
 I gave an updated version of that lecture at the IAJGS conference in Warsaw, Poland in August 2018.